-When I learned this fauxligraphy trick it made all the difference.
+When I learned this secret to fake calligraphy, it made all the difference.
 You may have also heard the word fauxligraphy.
 I was a hand lettering beginner and I finally understood how to do thin upstrokes and thick downstrokes!
 I’m not a beginner anymore, but I still love fauxligraphy!

 If you ever want to use a paint pen or chalk pen, you are going to need to know this skill since they don’t come in brushes.
 Also, it’s really fun and you don’t have to worry about transitioning from thick to thin strokes!